whatwg/html/README.md

-This repository hosts the [HTML Standard](https://html.spec.whatwg.org/).
+### About us

+This repository hosts the [HTML Standard](https://html.spec.whatwg.org/), which standardizes how documents are displayed on web pages and web applications.
+The HyperText Markup Language defines the syntax, parsing rules, and the document object model (DOM), ensuring consistency across the web.
+By adhering to the standard, developers aid in creating a compatible, resilient, and user friendly world wide web.

 ### Code of conduct